antonysama/Abstractive_Summarization/README.md

-**Steps to un PreSumm on Colab & Drive with dependencies (python 3) :**
+**Steps to un PreSumm on Colab & Drive with dependencies**(python 3)

 (Under 'My Drive' you will find a clone of the oroginal repo (PreSumm).
 Under 'bert_data' is pre-preprocessed data.
 Under 'models' a pretrained  model.
-Under  'stanford' pre-loaded stanford-core-nlp files.)
+Under 'stanford' pre-loaded stanford-core-nlp files.

-**STEP 1 - Open colab using the account id & p/w sent.
-Do not mount google drive untill installing of the dependnecy on STEP 2**
+**STEP 1 - Open colab using the account id & p/w sent by messenger.
+Do not mount google drive untill after installing the dependnecy on STEP 2**

 Training numbers are small, for debugging.
-But, if GPU is needed : Runtime -> Change runtime type -> Hardware Accelerator-> GPU.
+If GPU is needed : Runtime -> Change runtime type -> Hardware Accelerator-> GPU.

     To cross-check GPU run: